lbo462/course-notes/tcp/tcp.md

 Even if you already used SSH, you might not know how it works in details, and me neither.
 Nonetheless, what's important to know is that every input you make on that shell sends data to the remote machine.
 Meaning that it doesn't wait for you to press `Enter` to send data.
-If, when you press `a` on your keyboard, it displayed a `a` on the shell, it's because the remote machine answered with a `a` to your input.
+If, when you press `a` on your keyboard, it displayed an `a` on the shell because the remote machine answered with an `a` to your input.

 With that said, how could this be compatible with heavy headers for each ridiculous input ?

 Here comes a new challenger : __Nagle's algorithm !__\
-This algorithm solves the problem of the too small segments, such as the ones created by SSH.
+This algorithm solves the problem of the small segments, such as the ones created by SSH.
 This algorithm waits for the application layer to have more data to send before sending a segment.
 A segment is sent when the buffer fills a full segment or if a segment was received and that the data can be sent through piggybacking.